DragoljubTHB/ngrx-pub-sub-viz/README.md

 ### By using a graph structure you'll be able to follow its dependencies for a preset depth of 4

-### The anonimized data was scraped from typescript code that implements effects with rxjs
+### The anonymized data was scraped from typescript code that implements effects with rxjs

 # Meta
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.0.